Navigating the safe harbor paradox in human-machine systems: Introduction

-At the same time, technological advancements in statistical learning methods, combined with increasingly affordable computational capabilities, have allowed artificial skills to achieve remarkable performance in tasks where automation through traditional rule-based approaches has historically struggled.
-Notable examples include image recognition and computer vision \cite{krizhevsky2012imagenet}, natural language processing \cite{vaswani2017attention}, game play \cite{silver2017mastering}, skin cancer diagnostics \cite{esteva2017dermatologist}, recommendation systems \cite{he2017neural} and protein-folding research \cite{jumper2021highly}, just to mention some of the most widely recognized examples.
-Moreover, language models deployed through deep neural networks \cite{brown2020language} \cite{hoffmann2022training} \cite{team2023gemini} \cite{touvron2023llama} have contributed to amplify expectations regarding the present and future performance of artificial skills in the execution of a wide variety of cognitive tasks, making them extremely accessible to a broad audience through user-friendly interfaces.
-These examples emphasize the potential of technological progress to expand the set of tasks that can be automated \cite{acemoglu2025simple}, even beyond the simpler and more compartmentalized use cases.
+To understand its underlying nuances, one must first consider the modern evolving landscape of machine capabilities versus their traditional limitations.
+Recent advancements in methods, combined with increasingly affordable computational capabilities, have allowed machine skills to achieve remarkable performance in tasks where automation has historically struggled.
+Notable examples include image recognition \citep{krizhevsky2012imagenet}, natural language processing \citep{vaswani2017attention}, game play \citep{silver2017mastering}, skin cancer diagnostics \citep{esteva2017dermatologist}, recommendation systems \citep{he2017neural} and protein-folding research \citep{jumper2021highly}, just to mention some widely recognized examples.
+Moreover, models of language deployed through deep neural networks \citep{brown2020language} \citep{hoffmann2022training} \citep{team2023gemini} \citep{touvron2023llama} have contributed to amplify expectations regarding the present and future performance of machine skills in the execution of a wide variety of cognitive tasks.
+Nevertheless, while machines have proved to excel in learning models on complex and vast data, ``crush[ing] the barrier of meaning'' \citep{rota1985barrier} in tasks presenting high generalization difficulty \citep{chollet2019measure} can still be challenging for automation.
+Achieving generalization under uncertainty is a non-monolithic ability involving human-like abstraction and analogy-making \citep{mitchell1993analogy}, which can be extremely hard for skill programs to replicate algorithmically.
+This explains why, as technology improves, the set of tasks that can be automated tends to expand \citep{acemoglu2025simple}, but not without limits.
+Beyond them, in highly uncertain or surprising situations, human skills are often preferred, paying a price in terms of lower efficiency and scalability.
+In this condition, and especially in the context of cognitive tasks (which are harder to compartmentalize), a potential and rather conventional solution is to avoid the skill policy dilemma altogether and combine human and machine skills to get the best of both.
+But is this always the safe harbor it seems?

-However, while progress in machine skills relentlessly moves forward, there seems to be tasks where machines still struggle to achieve the robustness and generality of human skills (see, for example, \cite{lewis2024using}, \cite{mirzadeh2024gsm}, and \cite{wu2024reasoning}), and the question of whether and when machines will crash the barrier of meaning \cite{rota1985barrier} \cite{mitchell2019artificial} still seems to remain open.
-Undoubtedly, machines already outperform humans in many tasks, which can surely be automated with net positive economic and societal impact under appropriate guidance, but many other situations in everyday life require levels of abstraction, analogy-making and concept slippage \cite{mitchell1993analogy} that make the quest for full delegation to artificial skills still challenging.